dsarrut/syd-doc/command-line-tools-all.md

 # sydInfo

-Simple tool to display informations of a database.
+Simple tool to display information of a database.

 Without parameter: list the folder, the version, the type of the database, the list of tables.